-The Act on the Code of Civil Procedure (hereinafter the "Code of Civil Procedure"),^[299] which entered into force on 1 January 2018, contributed to adjudicating civil law disputes on the basis of the principle of fair trial.
+The Act on the Code of Civil Procedure (hereinafter the "Code of Civil Procedure"),301 which entered into force on 1 January 2018, contributed to adjudicating civil law disputes on the basis of the principle of fair trial.
 The divided structure of court actions introduced by the Code of Civil Procedure divides first-instance proceedings into two parts as regards both time and function, thus ensuring the parties that the proceedings advance in a more foreseeable, predictable and dependable manner.

 The preparation of the court action and the definition of the scope of the legal dispute take place during the first phase of the proceeding, the so-called preparatory stage.
 After its completion, the taking of evidence continues in the defined scope during the main hearing stage.
 Dividing the court action into phases promotes the efficiency of court actions.
 The provisions of the Code of Civil Procedure foster the procedural responsibility of the parties, ensure the wide exercise of their right of disposal, and prescribe more active case management for the court when it comes to clarifying the scope of the legal dispute and also during the main hearing, For setting out the new rules on second-instance proceedings, significantly reducing the number of judgments set aside and establishing a regulation that encourages courts of appeal to decide on the merits of the case were key considerations.
 If certain conditions are met, the Code of Civil Procedure permits retrial on the basis of a judgment by the ECtHR a fundamental rights violation, while if a court dissented, concerning a question of law, from a published decision by the Curia aimed at promoting the uniformity of jurisprudence, a review procedure can be initiated.

-One of the most important objectives of Act amending the Code of Civil Procedure, which entered into force on 1 January 2021 (hereinafter the "Amendment to the Code of Civil Procedure"),^[300] was the enhanced protection of minors in family law actions.
-Actions for the dissolution of marriage or relating to the custody of the child or for contact with the child have a direct effect on minor children who are to be protected by special means during proceedings.
+One of the most important objectives of Act amending the Code of Civil Procedure, which entered into force on 1 January 2021 (hereinafter the "Amendment to the Code of Civil Procedure"),302 was the enhanced protection of minors in family law actions.
+Actions for the dissolution of marriage or relating to the custody of the child or for contact with the child

+300 KÉKEDI Szabolcs: Hogyan tovább bírósági digitalizáció avagy hogyan lett az elektronikus kapcsolattartás a veszélyhelyzetben az ítélkezés kulcsa?, in Medias Res 2020/2 7, p.
+308-321, https://media-tudomany.hu/wp-content/uploads/sites/13/2020/12/imr-2020-02-07.pdf have a direct effect on minor children who are to be protected by special means during proceedings.
 On the one hand, the protraction of proceeding can negatively impact the child, as it is his or her status that is not resolved definitely and, on the other hand, the conflict between the parents can also have a seriously adverse effect on the child.
 For the protection of children's rights and for sparing children, the Amendment to the Code of Civil Procedure prohibits the use of party-appointed experts to produce evidence in family law actions.
 This can help avoid the child being heard multiple times by experts.
 The Amendment to the Code of Civil Procedure specifies, for all family law actions, the cases of applying provisional measures ex officio so that the courts utilise this legal instrument more often for the protection of minors.
 The Amendment to the Code of Civil Procedure facilitates taking decisions on measures that are necessary for the protection of minors by authorising courts to decide on the most important questions relating to a minor ex officio, even without a claim to that effect.